-As I write this, I sit in my work uniform drenched in the scent of water mixed with oil, a hint of liquid solvent thrown in.
-The stylus on my Dad’s record player gently inches its way closer towards the center, as “The Tired Sounds of Stars of the Lid” washes over the digital landscape.
+As I write this, I sit in my work uniform drenched in the scent of SOLVENT, a hint of oil thrown in.
+The stylus on the record player gently inches its way towards the center, as “The Tired Sounds of Stars of the Lid” washes over my digital landscape.

 Stars of the Lid, the band for which the album borrows its namesake, is the brainchild of Brian McBride and Adam Wiltzie.
 McBride, native to Irving, Texas, (less than an hour and a half removed from Freestone MX), connected in Austin with New York’s Wiltzie and formed one of ambient music’s genre defining acts.
 It was also in Austin where I played tourist to my host for the trip, Charles Bakke, another Texas native.
 We met by circumstances no different from McBride and Wiltzie: two individuals with similar interests on a path to make something.
 In our case, a video about a week-long race known as the JS7 Spring Championship.
 Now we’re far from “defining” anything, but we both crossed paths and collaborated, undoubtedly in the same spirit shared by the Stars of the Lid.